texas living will and advance medical directive texas living will and advance medical directive

 Ensuring Your Wishes Are Followed

 A living will, known as a Directive to Physicians in Texas, allows individuals to specify their preferences for life-sustaining treatments.
 This document ensures that medical providers and family members are aware of and respect the individual’s healthcare wishes.
-When someone can’t articulate their choices due to a medical condition, the living will provides clear guidance on their desired medical interventions.
+When someone can’t articulate their choices due to a medical condition, the living will provide clear guidance on their desired medical interventions.
 For instance, a person can specify if they want or don’t want to be kept on life support in case of a terminal condition.

 Reducing Family Stress